IvanAzagraTroya/React-Pong3D/README.md

 ### Pong 3D
 link: https://3dpong-sigma.vercel.app/
 - A Pong game made with the Cannon physics engine to manage the movement of the paddles and the ball with the collisions between them.
-- Using KeyboardControls to manage simultaneous presses so they don't cancel each other and let the paddles move without interruption.
+- Using KeyboardControls from drei library to manage simultaneous presses so they don't cancel each other and let the paddles move without interruption.
 - React_three-fiber for the 3D meshes used to display the game as the main renderer.

 ## Style